CLLB Dispute Resolution Services

 Civil mediation focuses on collaboratively resolving transaction and relationship disputes in a more comfortable yet binding manner.
 Following are several common types of mediation:

 Small- and medium-sized businesses often benefit tremendously from using mediation rather than litigation to resolve conflicts.
-Business owners sometimes run into conflict with neighboring businesses, employees, customers, vendors or with their own business partners; yet, unlike corporations, smaller businesses often lack public relations, human resources, and legal departments to help them deal with these conflicts.
+Business owners sometimes run into conflict with neighboring businesses, employees, customers, vendors or with their own business partners; yet, unlike large corporations, smaller businesses often lack public relations, human resources, and legal departments to help them deal with these conflicts.

 Mediation can also serve as an efficient alternative to litigation for health, homeowner, life, travel, or pet insurance disputes.
 Keep in mind that an insurance company needs to agree to attend mediation; they cannot be forced.